rogerioloualonso/DSVendas/README.md

 - 😎 Curiosity

                 - First project with BackEnd in Java
-                - Backend with upload in Horuku
+                - Backend with upload in Heroku
                 - Frontend with React e Bootstrap
                 - Website hosting with Netlify